craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. In the Navigation menu, click **Groups > Deleted groups**.
 Note that the Sales group does not appear.
 Only Microsoft 365 groups can be undeleted.

 ### Lab 2B

+Before running the code below, you must replace the placeholder "@adatumXXXXXX.onelearndns.com" with your actual domain name.

 #### Exercise 1: Create users